alisd23/lazy-isomorphic-react/README.md

 given by the id in the url.
 This route has the path '/product/:id', where id is the product id

+-- SCREENSHOT OF HOME PAGE AND LINK --
+-- Maybe add more functionality --

 ## Why isomorphic?